zdai257/WALI-HRI/README.md

 disengagement/distraction events, collected in an industrial phone assembly scenario of human-robot collaboration.
 Multimodal sensing streams of 28 human participant's attention tracking are made publicly available.
-The aim is to endow perception and cognitive safety capabilities for intellgent robots and autonomous systems.
+The aim is to endow perception and cognitive safety capabilities for intelligent robots and autonomous systems.

 For details, please read and cite our paper: